Aml-Hassan-Abd-El-hamid/Semantic-Search-in-articles-using-NLP/README.md

 ▪Feel free to use any technique of feature extraction .
 ✓ U can use Deep Learning Methods and show the diff and which one the best.(optional)
 ```

+## Dataset

+Like any other good NLP project, I started this one by hunting for a suitable dataset, the criteria that I was aspiring for in that dataset was to have queries corresponding tied to some article/s.

+The first purpose of finding such a dataset for this project is testing, I believe there are plenty of out-of-the-box models that can do this task very well, but the questions here were: 1- which one is better?
+2- Do we need to train/fine-tune our own model?

+There were multiple types of datasets that I found during my hunt and although most of them don't really meet the criteria that I already started with!
+I still like to mention them right here for future use